Jon Stewart: 1998–2015: The Daily Show

 On the show of January 10, 2011, Stewart began with a monologue about the shootings in Tucson, Arizona.
 He said he wished the "ramblings of crazy people didn't in any way resemble how we actually talk to each other on television".
 Before a commercial break, Stewart told viewers that the show would continue as usual the next night.
 After the commercial break, the show featured a rerun of a field piece done by Jason Jones two years earlier.

-The New York Times opined that Stewart is "the modern-day equivalent of Edward R. Murrow" and the UK national newspaper The Independent called him the "satirist-in-chief".
-In an interview, Senator John McCain described Stewart as "a modern-day Will Rogers and Mark Twain".
+In March 2012, Stewart interviewed Bruce Springsteen for Rolling Stone.
 Writer Wyatt Cenac said that Stewart cursed him out after Cenac acknowledged he was uncomfortable about a June 2011 Daily Show bit about Republican presidential candidate Herman Cain (reported in July 2015).

 In March 2013, it was announced that Stewart would be taking a 12-week hiatus from The Daily Show to direct the film Rosewater, which is based on the book Then They Came for Me by Maziar Bahari.
 Beginning June 10, 2013, The Daily Show correspondent John Oliver assumed primary hosting duties during Stewart's break.
 The TV Guide annual survey for 2013 star salaries showed that Stewart was the highest-paid late night host, making an estimated $25–30 million per year.
 On July 14, 2014, Stewart interviewed Hillary Clinton about the Middle East.
 Clinton's condemnations of Hamas led Stewart to ask her: "But don't you think they would look at that though as, they've given a lot of different things a chance and these are the only guys to them that are giving any resistance to what their condition is?"
 For Gazans living in that situation, he said Hamas could be viewed as "freedom fighters".